Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Related Works

 \textbf{Debiasing generative models without training.} As training of GANs and DMs can be resource-consuming, many methods prefer fair generation of images without explicit training \cite{ramaswamy2021fair, tan2020improving, melzi2023gandiffface, humayun2021magnet}.
 MaGNET~\cite{humayun2021magnet} aims to produce uniform sampling on the learned manifold of any generative model like GANs or VAEs, while Ramaswamy et al. ~\cite{ramaswamy2021fair} and Tan et al. ~\cite{tan2020improving} manipulate the latent space of GANs to generate balanced outputs.
+Controlling the generation with latent manipulation is easier in GANs due to its highly disentangled latent spaces in GANs~\cite{shen2020interpreting,parihar2022everything,hsr}.
 GANDiffFace~\cite{melzi2023gandiffface}, on the other hand, generates balanced synthetic for face recognition by first generating high-quality images from different demographics using GANs and then finetuning Stable Diffusion~\cite{ldm} using DreamBooth~\cite{ruiz2023dreambooth} to generate more images of such identities with different poses, expressions, etc. Multiple works attempt to mitigate biases in vision-language models and text-conditioned diffusion models as well \cite{chuang2023debiasing, zhang2023iti, seth2023dear, zhu2023debiased, berg-etal-2022-prompt}.
 Chuang et al. ~\cite{chuang2023debiasing} debias the text embedding using a calibrated projection matrix and shows unbiased generations without any additional training or data.
 However, debiasing the unconditional DMs has received less attention, which is the main focus of this work.

 \textbf{Guidance in Diffusion Models}.
 One of the primary techniques to condition the diffusion model is to guide the reverse diffusion model with the gradients of additional network ~\cite{clf_ddpm}.
 GLIDE~\cite{nichol2021glide} used CLIP~\cite{clip} based guidance for open world caption to image generation.
 Guidance is used for image-to-image translation~\cite{wolleb2022diffusion_img2img_med}, counterfactual generation~\cite{sanchez2022diffusion_counterfactual_gen}.
 However, guidance in its original form requires retraining of guiding networks on the noisy data from scratch.
 Few works overcome this by learning a mapping function from the diffusion feature space to sketches for sketch-guidance ~\cite{voynov2023sketch} and a universal guidance that repurposes pretrained networks for guidance ~\cite{bansal2023universal}.